resource-force/gasleaksinfo-site/README.md

 1. Run `gradle bootRun` to do a one-time build of bundle.js and start Spring Boot.
-2. Run `npm run watch` to start the webpack dev server on port 9090.
+2. Run `npm start` to start the webpack dev server on port 9090.
 3. Go to [https://localhost:9090](https://localhost:9090) to view the site.

 Also set up a MongoDB instance and configure it in application.properties.